os-js/manual.os-js.org/src/v3/tutorial/settings/README.md

 # Settings Tutorial

+This tutorial will show you how to manage settings, and how to create your own settings adapter.

-The `Settings` adapter handles settings requests.
+> The `Settings` adapter handles settings requests.

 See [guide](/guide/settings/README.md) on how to use this in your distribution.